cmelnulabs/compi/docs/source/architecture.rst

 The compiler is structured as a pipeline:

-1. **Lexical Analysis (token.c)**
+1. **Lexical Analysis (token.c / token.h)**
     - Reads the input C file and produces a stream of tokens.
     - Handles keywords, identifiers, literals, operators, and comments.

-2. **Parsing (parse.c, parse.h)**
+2. **Parsing (parse.c / parse.h)**
     - Consumes the token stream and builds an Abstract Syntax Tree (AST).
-	- Supports function declarations, variable declarations, assignments, return statements, and control flow (`if`, `else if`, `else`).
+    - Supports function declarations, variable declarations, assignments, return statements, and control flow (`if`, `else if`, `else`, `while`, `break`, `continue`).
     - Handles binary and unary expressions, including negative literals and identifiers.
+    - Supports nested while loops and correct handling of break/continue at any loop depth.

-3. **AST Representation (parse.h)**
+3. **AST Representation (astnode.c / astnode.h)**
     - Defines node types for all supported C constructs.
+    - Provides data structures and functions for creating, freeing, and manipulating AST nodes.
     - Supports nested expressions and statement blocks.

 4. **VHDL Code Generation (compi.c, parse.c)**
     - Traverses the AST and emits VHDL code.
     - Maps C types to VHDL types, handles signal declarations, assignments, and control flow.
     - Handles negative values and binary expressions correctly in VHDL.
+    - Generates VHDL for while loops, including nested loops, break, and continue statements.

-5. **Utilities (utils.c, utils.h)**
+5. **Utilities (utils.c / utils.h)**
-	- Provides string manipulation, error handling, and memory management.
+    - Provides string manipulation, error handling, memory management, type mapping, and AST printing.

 The modular design allows for easy extension to new C constructs and VHDL features.